Offgassing – VOC’s versus Toxic Nerve Gases:

 * The BabeSafe® covers are manufactured from an inert plastic and are not capable of any gas generation.

-** Page citations are from the Cot Death Cover Up? – Book by Dr. Sprott on sale in our BabeSafe® Store.
+** Page citations are from the Cot Death Cover Up? – Book by Dr. Sprott available from a BabeSafe distributor.

 Bedsharing, or co-sleeping with babies, must not occur under any circumstances, even if there is a mattress protector or wrap on the adult-sized mattress.
 Placing a BabeSafe® wrapped co-sleeper mattress within arms reach, but separate and next to your bed, is indeed permitted.